sergiocollado/potpourri/notes_kubernetes.md

 https://kubernetes.io/docs/concepts/storage/volumes/

-Volumes can be of temporal or persistent nature.
+Volumes can be of temporal (ephemeral) or persistent nature.

 Ephemeral Volumes are created and destroyed with the pod they belong to.